A Practical Guide to Prioritizing Project Tasks

 Prioritization 101

-Prioritization refers to ‘doing first things first’ by evaluating a group of items and ranking them in their order of importance or urgency.
-In short, prioritization means identifying what is important and what is urgent (there is a difference!) before deciding what to do next.
+Prioritization refers to ‘doing first things first’ by evaluating a group of items and ranking them in their order of importance and urgency.
+These two factors aren’t the same—and knowing the difference helps you decide what to focus on next.

-Consider the Pareto principle, also known as the 80/20 rule; we get 80% of our results from 20% of our work.
-Prioritization should generate more time for the right things, for the valuable 20% which contributes to your long-term personal and professional goals.
+Consider the Pareto principle, also known as the 80/20 rule.
+It suggests that 80% of our results come from 20% of our work.
+The goal of prioritization is to spend more time on the tasks that contribute to your long-term personal and professional goals.
 This focus will also boost your productivity levels.

 Personal Prioritization Methods

 Next, review your list and decide if you can eliminate or delegate any tasks.
 Be as ruthless as possible!
 The objective is a list of valuable work.
-These suggestions will help determine what to keep, remove or re-assign:
+Here are a few tips to help you determine what to keep, remove, or re-assign:

-• Check time and resource estimates associated with the task.
-You may opt to focus on resource-heavy tasks at the start of the project to avoid delays or issues later on.
+• Check how much time and how many resources each task will take.
+You may opt to focus on resource-heavy tasks early to avoid delays later.

 Once your list is reduced, you can use established prioritization techniques to fine-tune the remaining tasks.
 Two popular methods worth considering are Stephen Covey’s Time-Management Matrix and Alan Lakein’s ABC Method.